Matrix estimation by Universal Singular Value Thresholding

 \subsection{Practical issues and warnings}

-I do not consider the USVT algorithm as presented above to be in a form that may implemented `as is'.
-This is mainly for the following reasons:

-(a) USVT is minimax optimal only up to a constant factor.
+I do not consider the USVT algorithm as presented above to be in a form that may implemented ``as is.''
+This is mainly for the following reasons: \begin{longlist}[(a)] \item[(a)] USVT is minimax optimal only up to a constant factor.
 In fact, it is very likely that one may be able to build a better estimator by taking into account the ratio $m/n$, and getting improved bounds when this ratio is small.
-Although Theorem \ref{minimaxthm} shows that the improvement will be limited to multiplication by a constant factor, such an improvement may be important for practical purposes.
+Although Theorem~\ref{minimaxthm} shows that the improvement will be limited to multiplication by a constant factor, such an improvement may be important for practical purposes.
 The recent paper \cite{dg} has explored the issue of attaining the minimax error all the way up to the correct constant.

-(b) The number $\eta$ is a ``tuning parameter'' for this algorithm, that may be chosen by the implementer.
+\item[(b)] The number $\eta$ is a ``tuning parameter'' for this algorithm, that may be chosen by the implementer.
 The theorem is valid with any choice of $\eta$ in the interval $(0,1)$, although the constants in the error bounds blow up as $\eta$ tends to zero.
 I have noticed in simulations that taking $\eta=0$ works quite well, but I do not know how to prove that.
-Choosing $\eta$ to be a small but fixed positive number such as $0.01$ is consistent with the requirements of Theorem \ref{mainest} and seemed to give good results in simulations.
-Choosing $\eta$ in a data-dependent manner is, however, not covered by Theorem \ref{mainest}.
+Choosing $\eta$ to be a small but fixed positive number such as $0.01$ is consistent with the requirements of Theorem~\ref{mainest} and seemed to give good results in simulations.
+Choosing $\eta$ in a data-dependent manner is, however, not covered by Theorem~\ref{mainest}.

-(c) Note that in practice, any data matrix may be centered and scaled so that the entries are forced to lie in the interval $[-1,1]$.
-However if the centering and scaling are done in a data-dependent manner, then the assertion of Theorem \ref{mainest} is no longer guaranteed to be true.
+\item[(c)] Note that in practice, any data matrix may be centered and scaled so that the entries are forced to lie in the interval $[-1,1]$.
+However, if the centering and scaling are done in a data-dependent manner, then the assertion of Theorem~\ref{mainest} is no longer guaranteed to be true. \end{longlist}